moderntribe/square-one/dev/docker/README.md

     ```
     'WP_ALLOW_MULTISITE' => tribe_getenv( 'WP_ALLOW_MULTISITE', true ),
     ```
-3. In dev/docker/phpdocker/nginx/nginx.conf uncomment these lines by removing the # symbol at the beginning
+3. In dev/docker/phpdocker/nginx/nginx.conf uncomment the two lines below by removing the # symbol at the beginning
     ```
     location @rewrites {
-        #rewrite /wp-admin$ $scheme://$host$uri/ permanent;
+        rewrite /wp-admin$ $scheme://$host$uri/ permanent;
         #rewrite ^(/[^/]+)?(/wp-(admin|includes|content).*) $2 last;
         #rewrite ^(/[^/]+)?(/.*\.php) $2 last;
-        #rewrite ^ /index.php last;
+        rewrite ^ /index.php last;
     }
     ```
 4. You may need to update this in your local-config.php and use your local domain which will be your projectID.tribe most likely